 Common usage scenarios

-Many of the core scenarios for environment aware applications (placement, occlusion, physics, etc.) are addressable by both Spatial mapping and Scene understanding, and this section highlights these differences.
+Many of the core scenarios for environmentally aware applications can be addressed by both Spatial mapping and Scene understanding.
+These core scenarios include placement, occlusion, physics, and so on.
 A core difference between Scene understanding and Spatial mapping is a tradeoff of maximal accuracy and latency to structure and simplicity.
-If your application requires the lowest-latency possible and mesh triangles that only you will want to access, use Spatial Mapping directly.
-If you are performing higher level processing, you may consider switching to the Scene understanding model as it should provide you with a superset of functionality.
-Also note that because Scene understanding provides a snapshot of the spatial mapping mesh as part of its representation, you will always have access to the most complete and accurate spatial mapping data possible.
+If your application requires the lowest-latency possible and mesh triangles that only you'll want to access, use Spatial Mapping directly.
+If you're doing higher-level processing, you may consider switching to the Scene understanding model as it should provide you with a superset of functionality.
+You'll always have access to the most complete and accurate spatial mapping data possible because Scene understanding provides a snapshot of the spatial mapping mesh as part of its representation.

 Image #1 - SceneQuads with inference disabled, capturing placement areas for scanned regions.